Azure-Samples/azure-python-labs/7-azure-pipelines-ci/README.md

   ![select](images/2-select.png)

 * On the Azure Pipelines application page, scroll down to the bottom of the page.
-Then select "Install for free".
+Then select "Install it for free".

   ![install for free](images/2-installfree.png)

-* On the confirmation page, select "complete order and begin installation".
+* On the confirmation page, select "Complete order and begin installation".

   ![completeorder](images/2-completeorder.png)